A 13-member RESTORE Council has been approved by the county commission.

 The RESTORE Act does not outline a process for what happens after money reaches Florida’s affected counties, but the Florida Association of Counties has suggested the creation of these RESTORE councils to decide where to spend the local funds, a suggestion echoed by U.S. Rep. Steve Southerland during a recent private meeting with some local officials.

 Paul Parker has been chosen to represent the TDC.
 Newly elected school board member Pam Shiver will represent the schools.
-Franklin County Seafood Workers Association President Shannon Hartsfield will speak for the association.
+Franklin County Seafood Workers Association Vice President Ricky Banks will speak for the association.
 The Seafood Dealers Association has chosen Lynn Martina as spokesperson.
-Mr. Rick Watson will represent the realtors’ association.

-Pierce said he received four applications to represent an environmental group, including Robin Vroegop, Leslie Cox and Riverkeeper
+Pierce said he has received four applications to represent an environmental group, including Robin Vroegop, Leslie Cox and Riverkeeper Dan Tonsmeire.